 - NET (New English Translation).
 Thought for thought.
 This is not a well-known version.
 Produced by a team of scholars largely concentrated at Dallas Theological Seminary.
 It was produced for free distribution on the internet.
 This is an extraordinary translation, and any Christin who reads it will find it beautiful, accurate and enriching.
 I love this translation.

 - NEB (New English Bible).
 Thought for thought.
 This is a mid-century British translation.
 It isn’t well known today.
 It’s a very nice translation, and their choices are often bold and striking.
 I like it.

 - Phillips.
 Thought for thought.
 John Phillips was an Anglican preacher who started his own translation of the New Testament in the London underground, during the Blitz in World War 2.
 He later completed the entire New Testament by the mid-1950s.
 His translation is excellent, thought-provoking, and rewarding.
 He aims for clarity for the reader.

-- NrIV.
-(New Readers International Version).
+- NIrV.
+(New International Reader’s Version).
 Thought for thought.
 This is a sub-set of the NIV, designed specifically for children.
 My 7-yr old son uses it.
 It is a very good, very simple and very accurate translation.
 My son reads his bible aloud during our family devotions, and I am always impressed with how the translators got the meaning across in simple prose, in a way that is faithful to the Greek text.
 This is a very good translation.

 - NLT.
 Very thought for thought.
 This is probably as far as you can go without falling off the cliff into paraphrase.
 This is a very free bible version, which makes extraordinarily bold translation choices.
 You may not agree with the NLT, but you’ll always know what the translators thought the phrase meant.
 They aimed for clarity, and they achieved it.